L3 Compiling Phrasal Verbs

 A good reference work is Macmillan Phrasal Verbs Plus (Macmillan, ISBN: 978-1-40-506390-6).
 To revise the three types of phrasal verbs click here.

 - TURN INTO (p.
-6) transitive, separable= to change or develop into something different.
+6) transitive, separable= change or develop into something different.
 What started out as an enjoyable holiday turned into a nightmare.

 - SET UP (p.
 6) transitive, separable= do all the organizarion necessary to start a business, company, system, etc. This may involve arranging things, paying money, signing legal documents, etc. He asked his secretary to set up a meeting for the following Friday.